schlawiner/fu-rpg-frei-und-universell/06-race-to-the-temple-of-tot.md

 **What can go wrong?** The bridge is destroyed; The map is lost; the characters are captured.

-**Was kann schiefgehen?** Die Brücke wird zerstört; Die Karte ist verloren; die Charaktere werden gefangengenommen
+**Was kann schiefgehen?** Die Brücke wird zerstört; Die Karte ist verloren; die Charaktere werden gefangengenommen.

 <!-- (Les Gorges du Gou Zou)